ibarrond/Pyfhel/README.md

 ## 1. Instalation
 Follow the instructions in the document 'INSTALL.md':

-- Installation of Afhel is up to step 4.
+- Installation of Afhel is up to section 4.
-- Installation of Pyfhel on top of Afhel involves steps 5 and 6.
+- Installation of Pyfhel on top of Afhel involves sections 5 and 6.